Matthew530419/Web-API/README_WebAPI.md

 - In case you want to load icons from website named font awesome, use `<script src="kit code received from font awesome" crossorigin="anonymous"></script>`.
 This code could be received on your emial after register for ID on the website and connect with your email.

-- Section should be assigned at first because of using some of section place on window.
-Header, ul, footer should be assigned from section space. li should be assigned to add or delete shopping lists.
-In case space should be needed to add text or icon, use tag of div at first, and then, define tags of not only span but also button.
-Class should be needed to control styling per tag efficiently as below.
+- Section should be assigned at first because of using some of section place on window tab.
+Tags named `header`, `ul`, `footer` should be assigned from section space.
+Tag named `li` should be assigned to add or delete shopping lists.
+In case space should be needed to add text or icon, add tag named `div` at first, and then, define tags named not only `span` but also `button`.
+Each class helps developer to decorate and control styling per tag efficiently when conncection with css file.

 - `<section class="list">`
   `<header class="header">Shopping list</header>`